What to Know About Botox®

 According to the dictionary, botulism is “an illness caused by a potent bacterial toxin produced by Clostridium botulinum, which causes muscle weakness or paralysis.”
 Clostridium botulinum is a bacterium that produces the toxin botulinum toxin A (aka Botox) that scientists have used to cause a controlled relaxing of the muscles since the late 1980s, and has become what we know of as “Botox” today.

-Botox injections are the fastest-growing cosmetic procedure in the industry, according to the American Society for Aesthetic Plastic Surgery (ASAPS).
+Botox injections are an FDA (Food and Drug Association) approved treatment.
+It contains a purified protein derived from the Clostridium botulinum toxin and is now the fastest growing treatment for wrinkles.
 In 2001, more than 1.6 million people received injections, an increase of 46 percent over the previous year.
-More popular than breast enhancement surgery and a potential blockbuster, Botox is regarded by some as the ultimate fountain of youth.
+Botox is regarded by some as the ultimate fountain of youth.

-There are very few side effects to this procedure.
-While allergy to any medicine is possible, it is rare with Botox.
+Botox injections come with very few side effects.
+While allergy to any medicine is possible, it is very rare with botox.
 While a small amount of brow or lid droop is possible, it is unusual and can usually be avoided by not treating the area just above the outer portion of the brow.
-If it does happen, it goes away by itself.
+If it does happen — it will go away by itself quickly.

 After the injection, ice can be applied to the targeted area that will reduce any swelling and discomfort.
 Patients can return to their routine life without delay.
 Ensure you don’t massage or continuously touch the treated area as this may cause bruising.
 Botox also cannot be used during pregnancy, breastfeeding, or on neurology patients.